vynguyen1/treasure-hunt-app-ds-20-21/README.md

 **5. Metrics**
 *In the making...*
 Planning on using SonarQube and gathering the SonarQube metrics using Fastlane.
+The configuration for Swiftlint can be found in [.swiftlint.yml](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/fastlane/.swiftlint.yml)

 **6. Clean Code Development (CCD)**
 *In the making...*